1. When is the corporate events calendar published and where can I find it?

 Tel: +39 06 83051

-Retail Investors can reach the Retail Investor Relations' Team by sending an e-mail at: email@example.com
+Retail Investors can reach the Shareholders Retail Team by sending an e-mail to: email@example.com

 The address is: Viale Regina Margherita, 137 00198 ROMA (IT)